When a facility goes into a planned outage, many events needed to happen before the company gets to this point.

 The following are some interesting facts and activities a plant will undergo before an outage:

 • Planning for a major outage begins when the previous outage is completed.

 • Planning and scheduling play a major role.
 Prioritizing which jobs need to be completed, and in which order, and obtaining the necessary permits and work orders.

 • Most of the maintenance budget of a facility is spent on outages.
 With proper planning and scheduling, costs can be reduced, rather than reacting to imminent problems.

-• Several factors dictate when an outage will take place: Weather, flow of incoming raw material, demand for product/service, consensus with the local utility, cost, and manpower.
+• Several factors dictate when an outage will take place: Weather, the flow of incoming raw material, demand for product/service, consensus with the local utility, cost, and manpower.

 • Preparing or ordering auxiliary equipment and/or replacement components.
 Identifying lead times helps with scheduling.

 • Preparing scaffolding permits and crew will help indicate the length of the outage.

 • In most cases, operations will control the work, and maintenance performs it.